neverfap-deluxe/nfd-api/content/summary/_index.md

 For most people, it essentially comes down to meditating 10 minutes each day, and that will be enough to help them develop control over their minds.

 It's personally what I do everyday, and it's what helps me maintain balance.

+Of course, you may struggle primarily with Ambition as well.
+I don't know you well enough to say for certain, although I'm happy to provide you with personalised advice via our <a class="link" href="https://neverfapdeluxe.com/new-fap-deluxe-reddit-guidelines">#NewNeverFapper</a> initiative.

 ...aaaaand that is NeverFap Deluxe in a nutshell.